 So just as an example, you know, let’s say I’m engaging with a prospect about a certain CRM and they don’t need a CRM but they have a need for a logistics solution.

-OK, well if I am an only in program holder and I know who has embedded my product, I may be looking to sell my product to an end-user customer but they may not need my product but they could need the product of one of my partners and then if I can highlight that not only am I still getting a win because indirectly I’m getting a kickback from the sale of that other product.
+OK, well if I am the only program holder and I know who has embedded my product, I may be looking to sell my product to an end-user customer but they may not need my product but they could need the product of one of my partners and then if I can highlight that not only am I still getting a win because indirectly I’m getting a kickback from the sale of that other product.
 I’m also really better serving my end-user customer.
 So, again, I know that may sound crazy for some early on program holders, like what do you mean now?

 I’m going to spend my time trying to sell somebody else’s solution, but I think by having knowledge about the various different solutions that are part of the broader portfolio in that sense you may find that actually there are some ways of killing two birds with one stone if you’re able to do that, type of integrated outreach program